boltronics/cookiecutter-python-project/README.rst

 the following items:

 - A minimal README.rst file.
-- A Makefile that automates many common developer tasks, such as:
+- A (non-essential) Makefile that taps into a Hatch project manager setup to automate many common developer tasks, such as:

-  - Creating a Virtual environment
+  - The usage of virtual environments.
   - Checking and formatting code style with ``black`` and ``isort``.
   - Performing static analysis checks with ``pylint``.
   - Performing type checking with ``mypy``.
-  - Running unit tests with Python's ``unittest``.
+  - Running unit tests with ``pytest``/``unittest``.
   - Checking code coverage with ``coverage``.
   - Generating documentation with ``Sphinx``.
   - Generating, testing and uploading a project release to PyPI.

 - A ``pyproject.toml`` file used to manage nearly all project configuration.
 - A ``CONTRIBUTING.rst`` guide.
-On Github this file is shown when sending a pull request or an issue.
+On GitHub this file is shown when sending a pull request or an issue.
 This file also gets included in the generated developer documentation.
 - An empty ``CHANGELOG.rst`` file.
 This file gets included in the user documentation.
-- An option ``LICENSE`` file (or ``COPYING`` for GNU licenses).
+- An optional ``LICENSE`` file (or ``COPYING`` for GNU licenses).
 - An ``examples`` directory with a minimal quickstart example script.
 This script imports the package and prints the package version.
 It is also called by the unit test suite to ensure it always works.
 - A ``tests`` directory containing a basic unit test and a shell script that can be used to test a wheel distribution of the package.
-- A Github Actions continuous integration configuration.
+- A GitHub Actions continuous integration configuration.
 - A ``docs`` directory with pre-configured Sphinx documentation containing:

   - A minimal ``index.rst`` page